MicrosoftDocs/azure-devops-docs/docs/organizations/settings/about-areas-iterations.md

 ## How many iterations should a team define?

 Define as many child iterations as needed to reflect your project lifecycle.
-These paths represent a series of events, such as sprints, pre-beta and beta results, and other release milestones.
+These paths represent a series of events, such as sprints, prebeta and beta results, and other release milestones.
 Teams usually leave work items assigned to the team's default iteration if they aren't yet scheduled for work or release.

 Add iterations to support the following requirements:
 * Define sprints for your Scrum teams to [plan and execute their sprints](../../boards/sprints/assign-work-sprint.md)